 When is the Worst Time for Allergies in Washington State?

-A diverse environment and abundant plant life make allergies in Washington State more challenging than in some other areas of the country.
+A diverse environment and abundant plant life make allergies in Washington more challenging than in some other areas of the country.
 Western Washington has a mild, wet climate with lush evergreen forests of Douglas fir, western red cedar, and Sitka spruce.
 The eastern part of the state is more mountainous and arid.
 The vegetation there includes sagebrush steppe and ponderosa pine forest.
-Washington’s flora also includes deciduous trees like maple, ash, and cottonwood as well as innumerable wildflowers and grasses.
+Washington’s flora also includes deciduous trees like maple, ash, and cottonwood as well as many wildflowers and grasses.

 - Tree pollen is most prevalent in the spring, with peak season usually occurring in April and May.
 Common allergens include alder, birch, cedar, and juniper.

 - Grass pollen is most prevalent in the summer, with peak season usually occurring in June and July.
 Common allergens include timothy grass, Kentucky bluegrass, and orchard grass.

 - Weed pollen is most prevalent in the fall, with peak season usually occurring in August and September.
 Common allergens include ragweed, goldenrod, and sagebrush.

 - Mold is present throughout the year but can be more prevalent in the fall and winter.
 During these seasons, the weather is cooler and more humid.

 - Dust mites are present all year, but their allergens can be more prevalent in indoor environments.

 Note that predicting allergy season is not an exact science.
 Timing the likely peak season of allergies in Washington State can depend on weather conditions and other factors.

 What is Pollen Count?